 - For the Android platform:

 - The module jar file

 - For all platforms:

-- The security level, specified as the constant ModuleConfig.LEVEL\1.
-This should have a value of 1.
+- The security level, specified as the constant ModuleConfig.LEVEL_2.

+This should have a value of 2.

 - The SelfTestEventListener to use.

-Using the specified securityLevel ensures that the module is loaded for use in a FIPS 140-2 Level 1 compliant way.
+Using the specified securityLevel ensures that the module is loaded for use in compliance with FIPS 140-2 for Level 2 Roles, Services and Authentication.